haliphax/aethersprite/README.md

   A collection of commands for viewing and maintaining crafting/alchemy/ammo shopping lists
 - `sm`
-  Announce the end of Sorcerers Might, accounting for the countdown tick bug
+  Announce the end of Sorcerers Might
 - `tick`
   GMT timestamp and timespan (e.g. _"8 hour(s), 4 minute(s)"_) of the next tick
   (or _x_ ticks from now)